 2004 CHRI Audit.
 Staff completed site visits and interviews at the sample of sheriff's departments and state's attorney's office around the State.
 Local agency records have been received.
 This data collection supports an analysis of the timeliness, accuracy and completeness of electronically reported criminal history information.
 Audit staff are finalizing the analysis of timeliness of receipt and posting of local arrest data.
 Preliminary analysis of record completeness and data entry for the accuracy analysis continues.
-The final audit report is scheduled to be completed by December 31, 2004.
+The final audit report is scheduled to be completed in early Spring 2005.

 CHRI Improvement Plan.
 Staff continue to work with the CHRI Improvement Workgroup to develop and submit an updated CHRI Improvement Plan.
 The plan is necessary to meet funding requirements from the U.S. Department of Justice's Office of Justice Programs relative to national criminal history record improvement grant funding.
 The workgroup includes representatives from Illinois' local and state criminal justice agencies.
-Workgroup members have been provided a final draft of the full report for comment.
+The full report is currently undergoing final review.

 Juvenile Criminal History Reporting Study.
 Staff has completed an analysis of the reporting of juvenile arrest, charge, and disposition information mandated under 1998 reforms to the Illinois Juvenile Court Act.
 A final report has been drafted and is undergoing internal review.
+Portions of the report will be included in a soon to be published report tentatively titled, "Juvenile Justice and Risk Factor Data for Illinois: 2003 Annual Report."